Everyone knows how much life is going to change once you have kids.

 Would these questions be asked in other European countries or in the US?
 I am not sure.

 You will be asked whether your husband makes enough money and if so why do you still insist and work.
-The fact that you invested a lot in your job or that - God forbid - you enjoy working, will not even go through their minds.
+The fact that you invested a lot in your job, your studies, or that - God forbid - you enjoy working, will not even go through their minds.